yieldthedog/yieldthedog.github.com/source/_posts/2012-04-03-interesting-thingys-11.markdown

 ### OS X
 -[OSX for Hackers](https://gist.github.com/2260182) - lots of useful settings you can enable/disable on the command-line for Mac OS X.

+### Presentations / Talks
+-[iOS Design](http://www.slideshare.net/Wolfr/ios-design-a-case-study) - 'a case study', nice presentation about the design-process for an iOS application.